Matthew1172/GSZTheme/README.md

 ## Infrastructure + Front-End

-**WordPress** - A framework which provides a graphical user interface and content management provider
+**WordPress** - framework which provides a graphical user interface and content management service

 **Apache** - Served as our web server